 6.6.2 Regional and international exchange of academic staff and students is facilitated by the provision of appropriate resources.

 There is a limited number of students in the Erasmus exchange programme.
-The majority of international exchange takes place for the academic staff; i.e. after graduation.

 The faculty does not intend to include non-German speaking countries in the Erasmus programme.